This is possibly the most developer-friendly spreadsheet library ever. Get version 3.3 now!

 Not sure if SpreadsheetLight suits your needs?
 Download the MSDN-style documentation* (right-click and choose the “save as” option if you hit trouble) of all the available classes and functions and enumerations and whatnots.
 (Did you know the SLDocument class does most of your tasks?
 This means you don’t need to learn about too many new classes before getting started.)

-As you’re writing your code, SpreadsheetLight provides you with extensive documentation on its functions and parameters, so it’s easy for you.
+As you’re writing your code, SpreadsheetLight provides you with extensive documentation on its functions and parameters (via intelli-sense if your IDE supports it), so it’s easy for you.
 The idea is so you don’t have to trawl through tons of documentation if you don’t want to.

 * The documentation is in a CHM file.
 You might have to go to the file properties and choose Unblock under the General tab (in Windows) so you can view it.